mbawhitefield/mbawhitefield/README.md

 # Whitefield Mba

 ### Hi there 👋
-I'm a front-end mobile app developer with years of experience in creating custom responsive applications mobile apps (Android and iOS).
+I'm a front-end mobile app developer with years of experience in creating custom responsive mobile apps (Android and iOS).
 I develop amazing mobile apps using Flutter & Dart.
 I have a strong, creative and analytical skills to deliver the best productive results.